phillipdavidstearns/PGTE_5585_F2019/notes/week4/week4.md

 ![](images/capacitive_001.png)

-See the documentation for a detailed explanation of the code:
+See the [documentation](https://playground.arduino.cc/Main/CapacitiveSensor/) for a detailed explanation of the code and how to connect:

 ![](images/capacitive_002.png)